glouw/desktop/README.md

 # DESKTOP

 This is my desktop setup.
+It is just a modified DWM with conky.
+I run [paperview](https://github.com/glouw/paperview) to animated my wallpaper.

-It is just a modified DWM.
-I have included some resource files for colors, as well as my vimrc (because I always lose my vimrc)
+I have included my .vimrc for safe keeping because I always lose it.

 ![](screenshot.png)